yannbellot/free-framer-components/README.md

 * Circle and Rectangle components allow you to create partially determined shapes using random variables.

-The association of the 2 components Pattern and Distortion allows the creation of graphic forms and textures of an infinite richness.
+Figleaf allows the creation of graphic forms and textures of an infinite richness.

 To use Figleaf :
 * [Create a Framer account](https://login.framer.com/sign-up/?ref=site&redirect=https%3A%2F%2Fframer.com%2F).